 Your typical day starts with a continental buffet breakfast at your hotel – delicious fresh baked bread and croissants, local meats and cheeses, cereal, fruit, coffee and juice – which gives you the energy needed for the upcoming hikes.
 Soon you’ll be out on the trail, where you’ll get to choose between an easier walk or more strenuous hike for the day.

-You should finish our hike around 4 pm, giving you time to wash up, relax, perhaps do a bit of shopping in town or relax in your hotel pool and spa.
+You should finish around 4 pm each day, giving you time to wash up, relax, perhaps do a bit of shopping in town or relax in your hotel pool and spa.
 After that, you’ll enjoy dinner at your hotel or another local restaurant.
 These are usually multi-course feasts, featuring both local and international specialties like chicken, fish, or cheese fondue.
 Our hotels enjoy excellent reputations for their fine cuisine.

 Grindelwald – Arrive in Switzerland, and transfer by train with your included rail pass to the Alpine village of Grindelwald, stunningly set at the base of the massive Eiger, one of the most famous (and fearsome) mountains in the world.